IlluminatiFish/Odyssey/README.md

 All you have to do, to use this script is run the ``start.py`` script and enter the URL you want to check and the results should be printed to your console or IDE.

-⚠️ This is a beta version and may have a few bugs, so be aware.
+⚠️ This is a alpha version and may have a few bugs, so be aware.

 ## Installation